Yes, working hard in high school can pay off later

 Researchers only had data on race and ethnicity for some participants, and then the students could only be identified as white or non-white.

-Another limitation of the study is that it relied on students to accurately report on their own school achievements and their family circumstances, the authors note in the Journal of Personality and Social Psychology.
+Another limitation of the study is that it relied on students to accurately report on their own school achievements and their family circumstances, the authors note online February 26 in the Journal of Personality and Social Psychology.

 Most participants also dropped out of the study over the years, and those who still responded 50 years after high school tended to be more intelligent and from more affluent homes than the people who left the study.